ArtskydJ/comicsrss.com/README.md

 ### More examples

 #### Dilbert
-You can look at the code for `_generator/scrapers/dilbert`.
+You can find the code [here](https://github.com/ArtskydJ/comicsrss.com/tree/gh-pages/_generator/scrapers/dilbert).
 It is quite similar to the example above.
 Dilbert was quite easy because with one https request, I can parse 3 comic strips.
 (If you load the website, you'll see that it has javascript infinite-scrolling.)
 I haven't bothered adding the feature to navigate the back-catalog.

 #### Go Comics

-You can also look at the code for `_generator/scrapers/gocomics`.
+You can also find the code [here](https://github.com/ArtskydJ/comicsrss.com/tree/gh-pages/_generator/scrapers/gocomics).
 It is much more complicated since it hosts multiple comic strips.
 It is also more complicated since it is written to navigate the back-catalog of comic strips as needed.
 Each gocomics.com comic strip page only shows one comic strip at a time.

 My scraper could stop working due to gocomics.com changing their website.
 If I don't fix it for 3 days, then I would permanently miss a few days of comic strips if my scraper only looked at the latest comic strip.